cnshing/nixos-livecd/docs/configuration.md

 For the most part, GNOME with extensions allows me to replicate the majority of the good parts of the Windows experience for comfort sake.
 There are also a couple of nicely integrated features as a result of GNOME's large popularity, making GNOME an overall better choice even at the cost of a heavier system.

+### Window Tiling

+Applications should be able to be tiled to the top, bottom, left, and right halves of the screen identically to Window snap tiles via [WinTile](https://extensions.gnome.org/extension/1723/wintile-windows-10-window-tiling-for-gnome/).

 ## File Manager

 There are some instances with GTK File Picker where it is hard coded such that only Gnome's [Nautilus](https://github.com/GNOME/nautilus) file manager can be opened, regardless of any other default file manager in the system.
 To remedy this there will be a primary file manager, [Thunar](https://gitlab.xfce.org/xfce/thunar), for daily use and a secondary file manager used for any situation where the primary file manager cannot be used.